May 6, 2026

 National Geographic states failed to mention the deleterious effects of the AMELX phenotype by misleading the facts by writing, “Tusklessness does seem to occur disproportionately among females.
 It makes sense that tuskless males wouldn’t be able to compete for breeding access to female elephants…but we don’t see that.
 Tuskless males are scarce in African elephants.” -312

 “Extremely rare”?
-How about nonexistent? -313 Studies indicate that no (zero) tuskless adult African elephant has been observed since the 1940s. -311 Male tusklessness in African elephants has never been observed over decades of documentation and studies. -313 Male African elephants simply cannot survive without tusks or with the AMELX trait. -313
+How about nonexistent?-313 Studies indicate that no tuskless adult African elephant has been observed since the 1940s.-311 Male tusklessness in African elephants has never been observed over decades of documentation and studies.-313 Male African elephants simply cannot survive without tusks or with the AMELX trait.-313

 “The park has never seen a tuskless male, suggesting the trait related to tusklessness is sex-linked.” -313

-The oldest elephants wandering Mozambique’s Gorongosa National Park that survived the civil war have been genetically bottlenecked.
-About 90% of the entire population, mostly all males and tusked females were slaughtered in less than the span of one generation. -307 This resulted in only the survivors, namely those female individuals that carried the tusklessness phenotype, reproducing new offspring. -307
+The oldest elephants wandering Mozambique’s Gorongosa National Park that survived the civil war experienced severe genetic bottlenecking.
+About 90% of the entire population, mostly males and tusked females, were slaughtered in less than one generation.-307 This resulted in only the surviving individuals, primarily females carrying the tuskless phenotype, reproducing new offspring.-307

 “Whole-genome scans implicated two candidate genes with known roles in mammalian tooth development (AMELX and MEP1a), including enamel, dentin, cementum, and periodontium formation.
 One of these loci is associated with an X-linked (AMELX) dominant, male-lethal syndrome in humans that diminishes the growth of maxillary lateral incisors (homologous to elephant tusks).” -311

-The maxillary lateral incisors are a pair of upper (maxillary) teeth that are located laterally (away from the midline of the face) from both maxillary central incisors of the mouth and medially (toward the midline of the face).
-The same AMELX-associated trait exists in human teeth, which, when expressed, results in a diminished growth of the maxillary lateral incisors. -311 Biologists at Princeton found that the AMELX gene produces enamel and cementum, which are minerals used to coat both tusks and teeth. -313 These are positionally the same teeth the African elephant uses for tusks.
+The maxillary lateral incisors are a pair of upper teeth located laterally from the maxillary central incisors and toward the sides of the mouth.
+The same AMELX-associated trait exists in human teeth and, when expressed, results in diminished growth of the maxillary lateral incisors.-311 Biologists at Princeton University found that the AMELX gene produces enamel and cementum, minerals used to coat both tusks and teeth.-313 These are positionally the same teeth the African elephant uses for tusks.

-The maxillary central incisors are the two teeth on either side of your front top teeth.
-In humans, about 20% of the population has various missing teeth, the most common being the lateral incisor teeth due to genetics. -307
+The maxillary central incisors are the two teeth located beside your upper front teeth.
+In humans, about 20% of the population has various missing teeth, with the most common being the lateral incisors due to genetics.-307

 “Mutations that delete the equivalent gene in humans can cause an inherited disorder where women lack ‘maxillary lateral incisors’, the teeth that become tusks in elephants.” -313

-The rapid expansion of tusklessness was derived from genetic bottlenecking caused by the selective pressures of 90% of the population being killed within less than one generation.
+The rapid expansion of tusklessness was derived from genetic bottlenecking caused by selective pressures after 90% of the population was killed within less than one generation.
 This effect on any smaller and isolated population is devastating.

 Wild-type gene sequences, as found in the present, are thought to have emerged long ago, although this claim is not lab-verified.
-The presupposition that these effects of tusklessness manifesting due to beneficial germline mutations cannot be substantiated by fossil genetic evidence that is both rare and fragmented.
-There are no “pre-wild-type” sequences to verify the claim population-wide. -310
+The presupposition that these effects of tusklessness manifested due to beneficial germline mutations cannot be substantiated by fossil genetic evidence, which is both rare and fragmented.
+There are no “pre-wild-type” sequences to verify the claim population-wide.-310

-Tusks are detrimental to male elephants’ survival first as providing self-defense and second to find a mate and reproduce.
-Tuskless male elephants face inevitable deaths and have never been observed as adults.
-The AMELX trait is “male-lethal,” but tusklessness does not cause a fitness loss in females. -311
+Tusks are essential to male elephants for self-defense, mating, and reproduction.
+Tuskless male elephants face inevitable death and have never been observed as adults.
+The AMELX trait is “male-lethal,” but tusklessness does not cause a fitness loss in females.-311

 “Poaching resulted in strong selection that favored tusklessness amid a rapid population decline.
 Survey data revealed tusk-inheritance patterns consistent with an X chromosome–linked dominant, male-lethal trait. -311

-In consideration of all the variables, the sudden death of 90% of an already limited population, focused on only those with tusks, even considering the vastly short time of the civil war, the speed of the phenotypic expression was rapid due to genetic bottlenecking. -311 Therefore, the rapid expansion of the allele frequency in the newborn females rose because more carriers of the tuskless gene were alive to reproduce.
-This bottlenecking was provided by the extreme selection pressures of illegal killing that gave sudden death to females with tusks while allowing those without tusks to survive. -311
+In consideration of all the variables, including the sudden death of 90% of an already limited population focused primarily on elephants with tusks, the speed of phenotypic expression was rapid due to genetic bottlenecking.-311 Therefore, the rapid expansion of allele frequencies among newborn females increased because more carriers of the tuskless gene survived to reproduce.
+This bottlenecking was caused by the extreme selection pressures of illegal poaching that killed females with tusks while allowing tuskless females to survive and reproduce.-311

 “Intensive poaching in Africa has been associated with an increase in the frequency of tuskless elephants, exclusively among females.” -311 Emphasis is mine.

-As the articles mentioned at the beginning proclaimed, was it correct that a loss of tusks in female African elephants was evidence of MDS evolution?
-Did this phenotype shift occur by evolutionary mechanisms driven by beneficial missense mutations?
-No. This was due to heredity forces we call “Selection.”
+As the articles mentioned at the beginning proclaimed, was the loss of tusks in female African elephants evidence of MDS evolution?
+Did this phenotype shift occur through evolutionary mechanisms driven by beneficial missense mutations?
+No. This was due to hereditary forces we call “selection.”

 Selection carried out by human beings slaughtering elephants for their ivory is undoubtedly an environmental pressure.
-It was a mass murder that killed 90% of their entire population in just fifteen years.
-Not only that, after the poachers killed all the males they could find, they only killed those females left that had tusks, thereby leaving the tuskless females alive to reproduce and spread their phenotypes.
+It was mass killing that wiped out 90% of the population in just fifteen years.
+After poachers killed the males they could find, they targeted females with tusks, leaving tuskless females alive to reproduce and spread their phenotypes.

 The geneticists at Princeton echoed this sentiment writing: “Certainly humans are technically part of nature, but calling this process ‘natural selection’ is vague.
 The evolution of tuskless elephants is an example of ‘harvesting selection’ or ‘human-driven selection‘.” -313